VatukkaVB/graduation-project/README.md

 # graduation-project
-This is my graduation poject :)
+This is my graduation work

 These scripts do the following: